Samsung/tizen-docs/docs/application/web/get-started/wearable-watch/first-app-watch.md

     </head>
     ```

 -   The `<body>` element defines the area displaying content on the browser screen.
-In this case, it defines the main UI elements - a background and the clock hands:
+In this case, it defines the main UI elements, such as background image and clock hands:

-    ```
+    ```html
     <body>
        <div id="container">
           <div id="background">